Sitecore/developer-portal/apps/devportal/data/markdown/pages/downloads/Sitecore_Installation_Framework/2x/Sitecore_Installation_Framework_230/index.md

 origin: https://dev.sitecore.net/Downloads/Sitecore_Installation_Framework/2x/Sitecore_Installation_Framework_230
 ---

-The Sitecore Install Framework (SIF) enables users to deploy and configure a Sitecore environment using a standard configuration design that can be extended through custom PowerShell functions.
+The Sitecore Install Framework (SIF) enables users to deploy and configure a Sitecore environment using a standard configuration design that can be extended through custom PowerShell functions.\
+Sitecore Installation Framework 2.3.0 is compatible with SXP 9.1.1, 9.2, 10.0.x, 10.1.0 through 10.1.3, 10.2.0, 10.2.1, 10.3.0, 10.3.1.
+See also the compatibility table in the SIF Configuration Guide.

 Please see the Sitecore product installation instructions for more information on how to install Sitecore using SIF.